On the proposed concept of mechanical phasons in Ni-Mn-Ga modulated martensite: Model construction

 where we take $N$ equal to $2/q$ for commensurate modulations.
 For incommensurate modulations, the value of $\hat\gamma$ should be approached for $N\rightarrow\infty$.
-However, as it is shown later, in Ni-Mn-Ga lattice the incommensurateness causes the monoclinization to vary with $x$.
-To capture this behavior, we will calculate $\hat\gamma(x)$, using (\ref{eq_hatgamma}) in sense of moving averages, with $N$ (assumed to be an odd number, we typically take $N=5$ for modulation vectors close to $q=2/5$) representing the width of the sample window,
+However, as it is shown later, in Ni-Mn-Ga lattice the incommensurateness causes the monoclinization to vary with $x$ { (that is, the lattice can be in each point classified as monoclinic, but the monoclinic angle varies in space)}.
+To capture this behavior, we will calculate $\hat\gamma(x)$, using (\ref{eq_hatgamma}) in sense of moving averages, with $N$ (assumed to be an odd number, we typically take $N=5$ for modulation {wave numbers} close to $q=2/5$) representing the width of the sample window,

 To visualize the macroscopic shape of the incommensurate lattice and its dynamic changes, we will than use a cumulative sum of $\hat\gamma{(x_n)}$.
 This cumulative sum has a meaning of a smoothed approximation of the modulation function itself, showing how the monoclinic angle changes at lengthscales much longer than the modulation period.